INFORMATION ON KITEBOARDING the 520 SLICK in Cocoa Beach (A.K.A. 520 BOAT RAMP, Bicentennial Memorial Park or The Slick)

 With riding locations for all wind directions, the Cocoa Beach area is a prime destination for traveling kiteboarders.
 The main riding spot is commonly known as the “520 Slick”.
 The official name of this park is "Bicentennial Memorial Park".
 This amazing shallow, flat water spot on the Banana River lies on the South side of the 520 Causeway.
 Riders setup in the grassy area next to the "Welcome to Cocoa Beach" sign and walk through the opening in the mangroves to launch.

 Though it can be ridden in any direction, best conditions for "The Slick" is a north wind.
 This direction is straight off-shore which creates an amazing glassy flat water slick.
 This is one of Cocoa Beach's most popular riding and learning spots.
-The water is mostly shallow, except for within the boat channels which are marked with large wood poles and signs.
+The water is mostly shallow, except for within the boat channels which are marked with large wooden poles and signs.
 This makes it an ideal place for lessons with watercraft support.
 The bottom is a sand/muck combo and most people prefer to wear booties due to some sharp objects that are scattered.
-There are tons of dolphins, stingrays and manatees in this area.
+There are tons of dolphins, stingrays, and manatees in this area.

 GOOD BREEZE KITEBOARDING / RON JON SURF SCHOOL